How should I start learning Chinese?

 Don’t try to make flashcards by hand or review lists of words written on paper.
 I know not everyone loves using digital resources like this.
 But if you don’t use SRS, you’ll end up wasting a lot of time learning and reviewing words.

-Improving your listening skills is another thing that’s going to be with you for the whole time you’re studying Chinese.
+Improving your listening comprehension is another thing that’s going to be with you for the whole time you’re studying Chinese.
 For most people, it will be the most important of the skills they learn – above reading, writing, and even speaking.

 You need to understand what people say to you before you can answer.
 Otherwise, you’ll end up repeating the same sentences over and over without actually answering people’s questions.